 - Eighteen beds, six private treatment rooms and one specialized orthopedic treatment room

-- Negative pressure room for patients with communicable illnesses
+- Negative pressure room to isolate patients with communicable illnesses, like the flu

 - Bedside ultrasound, when appropriate, to speed evaluation and diagnosis